ShabanaMuttaki/testforconfig/README.md

   # Validate Configuration Yaml Files using  Github Actio

+## About:

-A Github project using GitHub Action for checking if YAML Configuration files comply with specified schema.
+A Github project using  Actions for checking if YAML Configuration files comply with specified schema.
+Whenever Configuragtion files are edited or added , workflow action is automatically triggered and the validation of Yaml files takes place.

-Usage
+The workflow can be further enhanced to push the config files to different repositories or to create a pull request with an approver to merge or decline.

+## Usage:

+## STEP 1:
-To use the action simply create an country.yml file in the /Configfiles directory.
+To use the action simply create an country_config.yml file in the /Configfiles directory.

 For example:
 name: India_Config.yml